Hypercritical

 About Hypercritical

 Hypercritical is written by me, John Siracusa.
-I’m a software developer, podcaster, and freelance technology writer.
+I’m a software developer, podcaster, and writer.

 This site is not the first thing to bear the name Hypercritical.
 That moniker originated in an article I wrote for Ars Technica in May 2009.
 When I launched this site in February 2010 (initially hosted at siracusa.tumblr.com), I used the same name.
 In January 2011, I launched the Hypercritical podcast, which ran for 100 episodes, ending in December 2012.

 Today, you can hear me on Accidental Tech Podcast where I talk about Apple and the technology industry, Robot or Not? (self explanatory, really), and Reconcilable Differences where I talk about everything else.
-I also appear regularly on The Incomparable, a podcast about geeky books, movies, TV, comics, and games.
+I also periodically appear on The Incomparable, a podcast about geeky books, movies, TV, comics, and games.

 Here's a list of my appearances on other podcasts and websites.